Chapel Viamala

 Show all 5 images

-The chapel of St. Lorenz stands north of Paspels in domleschg at an altitude of 840 m above sea level on the edge of a flat hilltop that falls vertically to the west and north.
+The chapel of St Lorenz stands to the north of Paspels in Domleschg at an altitude of 840 metres above sea level on the edge of a flat hilltop that plunges vertically towards the west and north.

 Description

 The date of construction is unknown.
-Excavations showed that there was already a burial place on the hill before construction.
-A first chapel probably stood as early as the 7th century.
-Blind arcades in the interior on the southern side of the tower point to a date of origin in the 11th century.
-In 1237, the chapel was first mentioned in documents as the parish church of Paspels when a lieutenant priest was appointed.
-Presumably, St. Lawrence was also the main church on the entire right side of the valley.
+Excavations have shown that there was already a burial site on the hill before it was built.
+A first chapel probably stood as early as the 7th century, and blind arcades inside on the southern side of the tower indicate that it was built in the 11th century.
+In 1237, the chapel was first mentioned in a document as the parish church of Paspels when a lieutenant priest was appointed.
+St Lorenz was probably also the main church for the entire right side of the valley.

-Excavations by Walo Burkart on the southern edge of the uppermost summit from 1933 brought to light remains of a 1 meter thick curtain wall.
-St. Lorenz was apparently fortified, but unlike High Raetia or Jörgenberg did not develop into a feudal castle.
+Excavations carried out by Walo Burkart on the southern edge of the uppermost hilltop in 1933 revealed the remains of a 1 metre thick circular wall.
+St. Lorenz was obviously fortified, but unlike Hohen Rätien or Jörgenberg, it did not develop into a feudal castle.

-In the 13th century, the chapel belonged to the possessions of the Barons of Vaz.
-A papal bull of 21 April 1464 shows that the patronage rights passed from the Vazers to the Premonstratensian Abbey of Churwalden; S. Laurentius probe Baschuals is listed there as his property.
-Here the church is listed for the last time as ecclesia parochialis.
-As early as 1486, the church in Tumegl/Tomils was mentioned as such.
-After 1513, St. Lawrence is only mentioned as a chapel.
+In the 13th century, the chapel belonged to the possessions of the barons of Vaz.
+A papal bull dated 21 April 1464 states that the patronage rights were transferred from the Vaz family to the Premonstratensian monastery of Churwalden; S. Laurentius probe Baschuals is listed there as its property; this is the last time the church is listed as ecclesia parochialis.
+The church in Tumegl/Tomils is mentioned as such as early as 1486.
+After 1513, St Lawrence is only mentioned as a chapel.

 Directions